Export or move composite food products

 You’ll need to give EU BCPs or points of entry in Northern Ireland advance notice of products arriving.
 Check how much notice is needed with the BCP or point of entry you’re planning to use.

 Contact your import agent in the EU or Northern Ireland to make sure they notify the BCP through the trade control and expert system (TRACES) of the arrival of the consignment.

 They must do this within the time limits set out by the BCP or point of entry.

 What happens if your composite food products are rejected at a BCP

 If your composite food products are rejected at a BCP because they pose a risk to animal or public health, they will be destroyed immediately.
 If the products are rejected for other reasons, the BCP will:

 - ask your importer or agent to decide whether your products should be destroyed or returned to Great Britain The BCP will not usually contact you directly.

-Until 30 June 2022, you must email APHA Centre for International Trade (CIT) at firstname.lastname@example.org to return a consignment.
+You must email APHA Centre for International Trade (CIT) at firstname.lastname@example.org to return a consignment.

 You should state that the message relates to the return of a consignment.

 - a declaration from the EU BCP describing the reason why the products were rejected